uf-mil-electrical/Navigator_Kill_Board/Project Overview.md

 ## Hardware/PCB
 ### Tasks
-1. Port over old schematics for the kill board, leaving out the microcontroller and uart module that are going to be replaced
+1. Port over old schematics for the kill board, leaving out the microcontroller and UART module that are going to be replaced
 2. Add in Tiva microcontroller (Most likely TM4C123GH6PM)
 3. Add in CAN Transceiver (Most likely SN65HVD230DR)
 4. Add in failsafe functionality, if not already implemented